Home » Home Safety » Fire Alarm Keeps Going Off? Here’s What To Do

 3. Too close to the bathroom

-Rising steam from hot water triggers smoke detectors, regardless of how well ventilated the bathroom is.
+Rising steam from hot water triggers smoke detectors, regardless of how ventilated the bathroom is.

-Not to mention, alarms aren’t usually waterproof, so moisture from steam can damage the circuitry.
+Not to mention, alarms aren’t usually waterproof, so moisture from steam damages circuitry.

-When enjoying a candlelit bath, never leave the lit candle unattended.
+Aside from that, when enjoying a candlelit bath, never leave the lit candle unattended and always remember to extinguish it before exiting the bathroom.

 Credit: strategicfire